Deep Vein Thrombosis

 How To Treat DVT

 Treatment for deep vein thrombosis can include lifestyle changes, medication, or surgery.
 Some options include surgically removing the clot.
-Another treatment option is to have angioplasty.
-This is placing a stent or balloon in a vein to enlarge the opening and allow blood to flow.
+Another treatment option is angioplasty, which involves placing a stent or balloon in a vein to enlarge the opening and allow blood to flow.

-One other method is to use an inferior vena cava filter.
-The inferior cava is the largest vein in your body.
-This small cone filter can catch the blood clot before it reaches your lungs
+Another method is to use an inferior vena cava filter.
+The inferior cava is the most prominent vein in the body.
+This small cone filter can catch blood clots before they reach the lungs.

 Blood thinners can treat deep vein thrombosis.
 This is the most common medication treatment.
 Blood thinners cut your blood’s ability to clot.
-You may need to take them for 6 months.
-If you have a large clot or severe symptoms you may get medication to dissolve it.
+You may need to take them for six months.
+If you have a large clot or severe symptoms, you may get medication to dissolve it.
 These medications, called thrombolytics, have serious side effects like sudden bleeding.
 That’s why they’re not prescribed very often.

 Lifestyle changes can help treat DVT.
-This includes getting exercise to promote circulation and strengthen the muscles.
-If you sit for long periods, you can elevate the arms and legs.
-You can also get up periodically to take small walks around the room or even around the building.
+This includes exercise to promote circulation and strengthen the muscles.
+If you sit for long periods, you can elevate your arms and legs.
+You can also periodically get up to take short walks around the room or even around the building.
 You can also wear compression stockings that help promote circulation.

 Find A Deep Vein Thrombosis Specialist

-Talk with your doctor if you have any symptoms or if you have any of the risks for deep vein thrombosis.
+Talk with your doctor if you have any symptoms or any of the risks for deep vein thrombosis.
 Some cases have no symptoms.
-So you don’t know you have it until you are dealing with a more serious problem.
+So you don’t know you have it until you are dealing with a more severe problem.
 Coastal Vascular Center specializes in treating DVT.

 Even if you already have DVT, there is help and successful treatments.
-Call the Coastal Vascular Center at 713-999-6056 today or contact us now to learn more about your options regarding DVT and let us help you find the ideal treatment.
+Call the Coastal Vascular Center at 713-999-6056 today or contact us now to learn more about your options regarding DVT.
+Let us help you find the ideal treatment.

 Additional Information